It goes without saying that the past few months have been unprecedented.

-Ideally you should work side by side or back to back rather than facing one another.
+Ideally, you should work side by side or back to back rather than facing one another.

 The size of your office will determine whether your whole team can come back at once.
 If you don’t have the capacity to house all your employees at once, you will need to prepare a balanced routine of working from home and in the office.

-As discussed above, flexible working isn’t the unusual proposal it once as and has become increasingly more popular with the latest circumstances.
+As discussed above, flexible working isn’t an unusual proposal it once as and has become increasingly more popular with the latest circumstances.
 Flexible working encompasses a number of different working situations; whether this means your staff work between the office and the comfort of their own homes, assign designated days in the office each month or group all their office working hours to be completed over three or four days as opposed to the typical five day working week.

 If your office space doesn’t allow for every member of the team to be in the office at any one time, this style of working should assist in complying to the distancing rules.